Adversarial-Intelligence-Group/flexnets/README.md

 ```

 ## Citation
-If you use the results presented in this paper or the code from the repository, please cite the relevant [paper]()
+If you use the results presented in this paper or the code from the repository, please cite the relevant [paper](https://doi.org/10.1016/j.neunet.2022.08.017).